-Violence is a public health problem that effects individuals, familes, and communities.
+Violence is a public health problem that affects individuals, families, and communities.
 2129 Illinois residents died because of homicide or suicide in 2013 – nearly six violent deaths a day in Illinois.

-To help find ways to prevent violent deaths it is important that we know the facts.
-Illinois Violent Death Reporting System (IVDRS) links us to the who, what, when, where, how and why violent deaths occur.
+To help find ways to prevent violent deaths, it is crucial that we know the facts.
+Illinois Violent Death Reporting System (IVDRS) links us to the who, what, when, where, how, and why violent deaths occur.

 Linking Data to Save Lives

-Data sources include death certificates, coroner/medical examiner reports, law enforcement reports and crime lab reports.
-IVDRS currently collects data from 17 of the 102 counties in Illinois.
+Data sources include death certificates, coroner/medical examiner reports, law enforcement reports, and crime lab reports.
+IVDRS currently collects data from 18 of the 102 counties in Illinois.

 IVDRS regularly publishes data briefs designed to inform violence prevention policy and practice, and participating counties will receive summary reports.
 IVDRS is also open to sharing analysis results with researchers, policymakers, violence prevention programs, and others for more focused collaborative projects.
 To discuss the use of IVDRS findings to inform violence prevention, please contact us at IVDRS@luriechildrens.org or submit a Data Request Form